Gare du Nord

 The current Gare du Nord was designed by French architect Jacques Ignace Hittorff, while the original complex was constructed between 1861 and 1864 on behalf of the Chemin de Fer du Nord company.
 The station replaced an earlier and much smaller terminal sharing the same name, which was operational between 1846 and 1860.
-A substantial refurbishment programme being performed during the late 2010s and early 2020s will greatly redesign the station.
+A substantial refurbishment programme during the late 2010s and early 2020s will greatly redesign the station.
 The plans for this include a significant expansion of the station's footprint and ability to handle passengers, expanding onsite amenities and establishing a new departure terminal in preparation for the 2024 Summer Olympics.
 As a consequence of this redevelopment, the Gare du Nord will become the largest railway station in Europe.